UMA WCCC Facility

 Program Educational Outcomes: Upon completion of this degree, the graduate is prepared to understand basic chemical processes used in production processes, communicate effectively orally and in writing, use computers in a business setting, perform first line supervision, and understand quality, maintenance, and processing techniques.
 Graduates will also be prepared to sit for the Certified Production Technician (CPT) industry credential exam from the Manufacturing Skills Standards Council (MSSC).

-Production Technology Link to WCCCPurpose: The Human Services Program prepares students in a number of areas to enter the human services or medical fields as entry level case workers.
+Purpose: The Human Services Program prepares students in a number of areas to enter the human services or medical fields as entry level case workers.
 A series of foundational courses and experience that provide skills for a range of employment opportunities based on a solid foundation of service delivery and understanding of human growth and development.
 It will qualify them for skilled entry into a specialty of their choice.
 The program will provide opportunities for personal and professional growth through applied and classroom instruction, community involvement, and practical experience under direct supervision of professionals in local agencies.

 Career Opportunities: Positions available in the field include case managers in both the human services and medical fields, volunteer coordinators for various agencies, human service specialists, and substance abuse counselors.

-Program Learning Outcomes: Upon completion of the Associate in Applied Science degree in Human Services the
+Program Learning Outcomes: Upon completion of the Associate in Applied Science degree in Human Services the graduate is prepared to:

-* Demonstrate knowledge of the human services professions, its’ history and
+* Demonstrate knowledge of the human services professions, its’ history and structures, and the implications of social policy on the helping professions.

 * Exercise effective interpersonal communications techniques when dealing with diverse populations.
-Understand
+Understand and demonstrate basic counseling skills and group communications techniques.

 * Exercise professional ethics in all matters pertaining to the helping relationship and the workplace.

-* Exhibit professional conduct in a human services organization including legal and ethical responsibilities
+* Exhibit professional conduct in a human services organization including legal and ethical responsibilities and demonstrated understanding of roles and boundaries.

 * Demonstrate knowledge of the formal and informal support systems in the community.